 Bed bugs have flat, oval-shaped bodies.
-They are reddish-brown, and usually around ¼ of an inch long.
-They go from flat to bloated after they’ve just finished feeding, and they tend to turn more of a dark purplish-red color when they’re full of your blood.
+They are a reddish-brown color and are usually around ¼ of an inch long.
+They go from flat to swollen after they’ve just finished feeding, and they tend to turn more of a dark reddish-purple color when they’re full of your blood.

 Though they are small, about the size of an apple seed, bed bugs are not invisible.
 Many people suspect they are because we can never really catch them in the act of feeding.
 Because bed bugs are nocturnal, they remain inactive during the day and only emerge at night, while we’re asleep.
 It is then, and only then, that they feed on our blood, and we can never catch them because we’re sleeping.

 Bed bugs are wingless, so they can’t fly.
 They’re not really jumpers either, but they have other ways of getting around.
 They hitchhike on people or objects that are moving from room to room.
 This is how populations spread and create new problem areas.